Flow Computing Podcast Series: Prof. Dr. Jörg Keller on PPU Technology (Episode 1: Introduction to PPU Technology)

 News – 17/09/24

-In this episode, Professor Dr. Jörg Keller introduces the concept of Flow Computing's Parallel Processing Unit (PPU) and how it differs from traditional multi-core processors.
-Professor Keller highlights the limitations of current CPUs with independent cores and the overhead they incur when executing parallelizable code.
+In this episode, Professor Dr. Jörg Keller, a professor with the Faculty of Mathematics and Computer Science at FernUniversität in Hagen, introduces the concept of Flow Computing's Parallel Processing Unit (PPU) and explains how it differs from traditional multi-core processors.
+Having conducted the technical due diligence on Flow’s PPU, Professor Keller brings a wealth of expertise to the discussion.

 Transcript